MicrosoftDocs/microsoft-365-docs/microsoft-365/whiteboard/enable-whiteboard-access-gcc-high.md

 When you share a whiteboard from the web, desktop, or mobile clients, you can choose specific people or create a sharing link that’s accessible by anyone in the organization.

 >[!NOTE]
-> Share links for external users outside of the organization are not currently supported, but are planned for a future release.
+> External sharing during a Teams meeting is not yet available, but will be added in a future release.

 |Scenario  |Storage and ownership  |Sharing settings  |Sharing experience  |
 |---------|---------|---------|---------|